-Students have a right to appeal transfer credit decisions.
-All appeals must be in writing and submitted to the Registrar's Office within 7 days of receipt of the decision.
-The appeals must include any documentation that supports the request, i.e., additional course-related materials to demonstrate new or clarifying information.
+The Admissions Appeal Committee reviews all transfer credit appeals.
+Their decision is final.
+All appeals must be submitted in writing to the Registrar's Office by the established deadline.
 Appeals will only be considered if new or additional supporting information is available to supplement the application.